Trevor Molloy: Career

 In July 2002, Molloy was again signed by Roddy Collins, this time for Carlisle United of the English Third Division.
 After only a handful of appearances yielding a solitary goal against Lincoln City (a game in which he also got sent off), Molloy returned to Ireland to play for Shelbourne FC (and become one of a select few players to have played for Dublin football's 'Big 4'.
 Although Shelbourne finished 2nd in the league that season, it was not a successful season for Molloy and he moved on again, this time to his first club, Shamrock Rovers in October 2002.

-A self-confessed Shamrock Rovers fan with a Rovers crest tattooed on his arm, commentators saw this as a dream move for Molloy.
+A self-confessed Shamrock Rovers fan with a Rovers crest tattooed on his arm (now removed), commentators saw this as a dream move for Molloy.
 However he joined a club that had been struggling both on and off the field, as they fought to find a permanent home for themselves.
 For three years Molloy performed admirably (he was top club goalscorer in 2003 and the Player of the Year in 2004) and his dynamic displays saw him become a hero for the Rovers fans who had a love/hate relationship with him for years.
 His best efforts, though, were not enough to stop Rovers being relegated to the First Division as they lost a two legged play-off to Dublin City FC.
 In total he made 4 appearances in the 2003 UEFA Intertoto Cup for the Hoops.

 With Rovers relegation came financial restraints and Molloy was permitted a move away from Rovers.
 In January 2006, he re-signed for St. Patrick's Athletic and immediately set about scoring goals, winning April's League of Ireland Goal of the Month.

-Molloy scored in the 2006 FAI Cup Final.
+Molloy scored in the 2006 FAI Cup final.

 In January 2007 he joined Motherwell for an undisclosed fee.
 He left Motherwell by mutual consent in October 2007, having been informed he did not feature in the future plans of manager Mark McGhee.

 Molloy signed for Glenavon in December 2007. and was released by the club in June 2011 having not been offered a new contract.